 Our approach to corporate compliance ensures that we continually assess our delivery against our compliance requirements to ensure that we are doing what we should be doing, at the right time.

 We take pride in recruiting the best people to deliver the best results to our clients.
 We recognise that in order to recruit and retain the best we need to create an engaging environment.
 In many of our offices we have been part of the community for many years, and seek to support our local communities.
 Our colleagues regularly get involved in local events to support good causes, a number of our colleagues involved in sponsored runs or walks and we regularly support charity bake sales.
-We support our people to get involved in charity events, via our Charity of the Month programme where we provide £250.00 to supplement colleagues fundraising efforts.
+We support our people to get involved in charity events, via our Charity of the Month programme where we provide we make a contribution as a business to supplement colleagues fundraising efforts.

-For the last two years, colleagues across our offices have been involved in designing and delivering an engagement calendar including charitable events across office.
+We have appointed Culture Champions across our business who design and deliver an engagement calendar including charitable events across office.

 Owner Chief Executive